hydro-project/hydroflow/docs/docs/hydroflow/syntax/surface_flows.md

 Hydroflow compiled this flow into two subgraphs called _compiled components_, connected by _handoffs_.
 You can ignore these details unless you are interested in low-level performance tuning; they are explained in the discussion of [in-out trees](../architecture/in-out_trees.md).

-### A note on assigning flows with multiple ports
-> *TODO*: _Need to document the port numbers for variables assigned to tree- or dag-shaped flows_

 ## The `context` object

 Closures inside surface syntax operators have access to a special `context` object which provides